How to decode OSM PBF headers in Python Jump to heading

 raise MemoryError(

-f"Blob datasize {blob_header.datasize} exceeds 32 MiB threshold"
+f"Blob datasize {blob_header.datasize} exceeds 32 MiB ceiling"

 )